top of page

 See eligibility application process here

-• 29 hours of driver training (includes pre-trip, in-cab air, road time, and progress review)
+• 40hours of driver training (includes pre-trip, in-cab air, road time, and progress review)

 • 1 attempt at the Class 1 knowledge exam